sspencer/statusbar/README.md

 # StatusBar

 StatusBar is an OS X status indicator app.
-It is inspired by [AnyBar](https://github.com/tonsky/AnyBar), but differs by running in a app rather than the OS X menubar.
+It is inspired by [AnyBar](https://github.com/tonsky/AnyBar), but differs by running in a app window rather than the OS X menubar.
 The status indictators, free from the confines of the menubar, are much, much larger.
 And have labels.
 And can have siblings, side by side.
+The status indicators are, at least for now, fixed in size (180x180) and only drawn horizontally, left to right.

 Like AnyBar, the indicators can be set by sending a message over UDP.
 For no good reason, StatusBar currently runs on UDP Port 9099.
 One near term feature enhance is for this to be user settable via the command line.

 ## Usage